HL7/komet-java/README.md

 ### Installation Steps

-1. Download "Komet-1.0.0.msi" *reminder: put link to release page
+1. Use the Maven Profile *create-installer* to generate the installer in application/target/dist/installer_with_data.
 2. Double click and install “Komet-1.0.0.msi”
 3. Select “Run” when prompted for installation
 4. Run through the installation steps